bugsounet/MMM-ScreenManager/README.md

         "0 17 * * 0-5"
       ]
 ```
-1st Rule: from Monday to vendredi at 17h00
+1st Rule: from Monday to Friday at 17h00

 ## Cron Syntax